-Was the behaviour I am concerned about part of the normal disciplinary procedure?
-Was the feedback given in an appropriate and respectful manner? - If I do not believe my experience can be defined as bullying, harassment or sexual harassment, may the behaviour be considered to be general workplace conflict and if so, have I explored the options available to me for resolution of these issues?
-Can I resolve the situation or stop the behaviour by speaking to the person directly, and requesting that they stop this behaviour? - If I cannot approach the individual personally, can I ask my manager to do so on my behalf?
-If I am unable to discuss the matter directly with the person concerned, could I discuss the matter with another appropriate Person?
-Were there any witnesses to the alleged behaviour?
-Have I kept a record of the behaviour or incident(s), including times, places, and names of witnesses?
-Have I discussed the situation and options with someone I trust?
+If considered to be bullying, has the behaviour I am oncerned about been repeated? as the behaviour I am concerned about part of the ormal disciplinary procedure? as the feedback given in an appropriate and respectful anner? bu be co If I do not believe my experience can be defined as allying, harassment or sexual harassment, may the ehaviour be considered to be general workplace onflict and if so, have I explored the options available me for resolution of these issues? sp an I resolve the situation or stop the behaviour by beaking to the person directly, and requesting that they op this behaviour? f I cannot approach the individual personally, can I ask y manager to do so on my behalf? ре I am unable to discuss the matter directly with the erson concerned, could I discuss the matter with nother appropriate Person?
+W ere there any witnesses to the alleged behaviour? ave I kept a record of the behaviour or incident(s), cluding times, places, and names of witnesses? ave I discussed the situation and options with omeone I trust?

 Am I prepared to engage in dialogue and other efforts to resolve the situation, such as mediation?
 Would I benefit from speaking to an Employee Assistance Officer from the Employee Assistance Service (EAS)??
 Have I read the School Policy as a basis for defining bullying, harassment, and sexual harassment? - Could my behaviour which has been complained of be viewed as humiliating, intimidating or threatening?
 Is it possible that the tone or volume of my voice or my body language could ever be perceived as offensive, humiliating, intimidating or threatening?
 Could my communication or management style ever be perceived as offensive, humiliating, intimidating or threatening by someone else?
 When I feel angry, stressed or anxious, could my feelings be exhibited in a way that others might find offensive, humiliating, intimidating or threatening?
 Could the way in which I provide feedback on people's work, or monitor their performance, ever be perceived as overly critical or excessive by someone else?
 Have I excluded a particular staff member from essential information or meetings?
 Could targets or deadlines I have set be perceived by others as impossible?